Physical Address

 The union claims to have raised these concerns previously, but their attempts to negotiate and secure better working conditions through collective bargaining agreements have been unsuccessful.

-PTECSSAN showed their understanding of the problems that may arise as a result of the strike and which many Nigerians are dependent on the internet for their daily activities.
+PTECSSAN showed their understanding of the problems that may arise as a result of the strike and that many Nigerians are dependent on the internet for their daily activities.

 However, they underlined the need to take a stand against unfair labor practices.